-APHL supports governmental laboratories working to protect people from chemical exposures through the detection of contaminants — both in people and in the environment.
+APHL supports governmental laboratories working to protect people from chemical, microbiological, and radiological exposures through the detection of contaminants — both in people and in the environment.
 Through technical assistance, training and guidance, APHL strengthens the analytical capability and testing capacity nationally.

 APHL works to strengthen and support environmental health laboratories by: